Spireblades/chrubuntu/README.md

 <h4>Step 7: Once you're on the selection screen, hit 1.
 Don't hit anything else, as the other options require write protection to be disabled, and this is a guide for people who don't want to disable it.</h4>

-<h4>Step 8: Let it work, then quit out of it by pressing Q. After the script is gone, exit the terminal by pressing CTRL-ALT-BACK ARROW.</h4>
+<h4>Step 8: Let it work, then quit out of it by pressing Q. After the script is gone, exit the terminal by pressing CTRL-ALT-BACK</h4>

 <h1>Part 3: Installing Ubuntu</h1>